SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 **How should a form submission be processed?** Here you can define if the submitted forms should be processed automatically or not.

 * **Automatically process all submissions.
 Create new contact if no match found**: All form submissions are processed automatically.
 There will no notifications of submitted forms.
 * **Manually if submitter is unknown.
 Automatically if submitter is known**: If the e-mail address submitted in the form matches an e-mail address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.
-You will receive a notification (![icon][img11]).See [Process form submissions][6].
+You will receive a notification (![icon][img11]).
+See [Process form submissions][6].
 * **Manually for all submissions**: You will receive a notification (![icon][img11]) for each submitted form.
 To process form submissions manually, see [Process form submissions][6].

 **What should happen when the form is processed?** Here you can select actions to perform when a form is processed (automatically or manually):